What Ever Happened to Baby Jane? (film): Plot

 In 1917, "Baby Jane" Hudson is a spoiled and capricious child actress who performs in vaudeville theaters across the country with her father, who acts as her manager and accompanies her on stage on the piano.
 Her success is such that a line of porcelain dolls is made in her image.
-Meanwhile, her shy older sister Blanche lives in her shadow and is treated with contempt by the haughty Jane, cruelty by her father, and weak apologies by her mother.
+Meanwhile, her shy older sister Blanche lives in her shadow and is treated with contempt by the haughty Jane, with cruelty by her father, and given only weak apologies by her mother.

 As the sisters reach adulthood, their situations undergo a reversal; Jane's style of performing falls out of fashion, and her career declines as she descends into alcoholism, while Blanche becomes an acclaimed Hollywood actress.
 Mindful of a promise made to their mother, Blanche attempts to maintain a semblance of a career for Jane, going as far as to prevail on producers to guarantee acting roles for her.
 One evening in 1935, Blanche's career is cut short when she is paralyzed from the waist down in a mysterious car accident that is unofficially blamed on Jane, who is found three days later in a drunken stupor.

 By 1962, Blanche and Jane are living together in a mansion purchased with Blanche's film earnings.
 Blanche's mobility is limited due to her reliance on a wheelchair and the lack of an elevator to her upstairs bedroom.
 Jane has become a grotesque, mentally unstable alcoholic who regularly abuses Blanche.
 When Blanche's old films begin airing on television, renewing her popularity among her fans, Jane becomes increasingly jealous and resentful.
 She fixates on the success and adoration she once had as a child star and decides to revive her old act with hired pianist Edwin Flagg.
 When Blanche informs Jane she intends to sell the house, Jane correctly suspects Blanche will commit her to a psychiatric hospital once the house is sold.
 She removes the telephone from Blanche's bedroom, cutting her off from the outside world.